florinpop17/all-js/Algorithms/README.md

-This folder contains different algorithms built with JavaScript, which will help solving the Coding Challenges.
+This folder contains different algorithms built with JavaScript, which will help us solve the Coding Challenges.